- Understanding climate change impacts on agricultural ecosystems in sub Saharan Africa

 Partners and collaboration (including CASE)

-The student will join a vibrant and diverse research students community of the Centre for Landscape and Climate Research (CLCR) and the department of Geography working on different aspects of global change.
+The student will join a vibrant and diverse research students community of the Centre for Landscape and Climate Research (CLCR) and the School of Geography, Geology and the Environment working on different aspects of global change.

 University of Leicester